 ‘THAT’S A BAD BIRD,’ we may say in judgment of the brown-headed cowbird, who uses the nests (and nanny services) of other species to raise its young.
 But is such negative anthropomorphism valid—or are cowbirds actually brilliant survivalists?
-I asked my friends at the BirdNote public-radio program, my partner in an ongoing series.
+I asked my friends at the BirdNote public-radio program, with whom I did a series of blog posts a few years ago.
 (Browse all past installments.)

 Even the genus of the cowbird’s Latin name, Molothrus ater, probably deriving from the Greek molobros for “greedy fellow,” implies a bad reputation.
 Older sources say it also means vagabond, tramp or even parasite, and cowbirds are brood parasites—that is, laying their eggs in another species’ nest and not providing parental care.
 (Those are heavily speckled cowbird eggs in a house finch nest up top.)